jdweitz/NAC-synthesis-trial/README.md

 Change `-maximum_size` to any value greater than 4608 from the 4096 that is currently in place, [here](https://github.com/fastmachinelearning/hls4ml/blob/main/hls4ml/templates/vivado/build_prj.tcl#L164) (I doubled it to 8192).

-Check the path of the file `model_weights_300_epochs.pth`.
+Check the path of the file `model_weights_300_epochs.pth` with respect to the defined path in `run.py`.

-Run `run.py` to load in the model, convert to hls, specify parameters, and synthesize.
+Run `run.py` to load in the model, convert to hls, specify the config, and synthesize.

 ## Error